redhat-openshift-ecosystem/operator-pipelines/README.md

     --param submit=true
 ```

-To open the PR with submission, upstream repository name
+To open the PR with submission, an upstream repository name
 must be supplied (eg. test-org/test-repo):

 ```bash